Georgia René-Worms, lives and works in Paris

 Her latest short novels focus on the history of the Marxist feminist painter Inji Efflatoun (1924-1989), Cairo Drama 2021, switch on paper, &Jose Leonilson about the queer Brazilian artist, revue critique d’art 2022.
 In 2023 she focused her curatorial practice on the exhibition and writing project our anarchic bodies, where each of the works is a narrative or visual form revealing different strategies of visibilization put in place by artists and authors about her experience of illness.
 She is working on an essay about the work of the British photographer Jo Spence.

 In 2021, she co-founded the Terzo Fronte run-space, which has developed its programming to Rome and Athens

-Georgia René-Worms is graduate of the Villa Arson Ecole Nationale Supérieure d’Art (2014).
-She took part in the programs of l’ Ecole du Magasin (2015) and the post-graduate program in Lyon (2017-2018).
+She is graduate of the Villa Arson Ecole Nationale Supérieure d’Art (2014) and took part in the curatorial programs of l’ Ecole du Magasin (2015) and the post-graduate program in Lyon (2017-2018).